SOBotics/Higgs/Example Bot/swagger-gen/docs/BotApi.md

 <a name="botaquiretokenpost"></a>
 # **BotAquireTokenPost**
-> AquireTokenResponse BotAquireTokenPost (int? botId, string secret, List<string> requestedScopes = null)
+> AquireTokenResponse BotAquireTokenPost (AquireTokenRequest request = null)